Chapter 4 - Do Not Eat the Furniture

 Gold radiance spilled from her knuckles.
 Panic-bright magic pulsed so intensely, the light nearly blinded her.
 She shoved her hands into her cardigan pockets, but the gold seeped through, illuminating the destroyed kitchen like a warning beacon.

-“However,” Jeremy continued, moving to the sink and turning on the water to rinse his hands, “your summoning circle was catastrophically inept.
-Yet somehow, the magic you wove into it was… not entirely without merit.
+He released her abruptly and stepped back, his expression controlled once more.
+"However," Jeremy continued, moving to the sink and turning on the water to rinse his hands, "your summoning circle was catastrophically inept.
+Yet somehow, the magic you wove into it was not entirely without merit.
 There is something unusual about your essence.
-Something almost alive.”
+Something almost alive."

 "That is not a compliment, is it?"
 Cathy asked, her voice barely steady.